Serving all of Canada. Book a consultation with us.

 These are injuries that happen when a person is inside the car.
 Our head and spine are even more vulnerable in accidents where we are thrown from the vehicle.
 A head can be thrust through a window, damaging the spine, or someone ejected from a vehicle may land on his or her head, forcing the head downward, severing the spinal column.

-What Kinds of Accidents Cause Damage to the Spinal Cord?
+What Kinds Of Accidents Cause Damage To The Spinal Cord?

 Spinal cord injuries often happen in catastrophic accidents, and accidents that occur when vehicles are traveling at higher than legal speeds.
 Pedestrians, unprotected by the steel exterior of a vehicle, are especially vulnerable to spinal cord damage when hit by a car.